holderbaum-io/think-about-website/pages/blog/learning-from-a-ticket-price-adventure.md

 ## Reaching the Destination of our Journey

-After spending a fair share of our time with our heads down on the budget we arrived at the conclusion that
+After spending a fair share of our time with our heads down on the budget we arrived at the conclusion that we reached a pretty good optimum between affordable tickets and a pleasing experience with a fair treatment of everyone involved.

-that the cost factors mentioned above can be leveraged to reduce the overall admission fee.
+Regular tickets will cost 500 EUR each, Early Bird only 380 EUR.
+The latter is limited until February 15th 2019.
+We also offer Ssupporter tickets which cost 750 EUR.
+For each Supporter ticket, 250 EUR go into our solidarity ticket fund so that we can offer free or reduced tickets to people that can not afford a ticket but want come anyway.

-**This lead to a ticket price reduction of more than 20% (starting at 290 EUR)** which will be effective starting December 3rd.
-All tickets sold so far will be partially reimbursed to make up the difference to the new ticket prices.
+In case you want to but a ticket, head over to our [Ticket Sales Page](/en/tickets.html).

 ## On the importance of User Feedback

-To conclude we must say that those improvements where only possible because of the fantastic feedback that reached us so far.
+To conclude we must say that those calculations and decisions where only possible because of the fantastic feedback that reached us so far.
 Our hope is to get more and more feedback throughout the road that lays ahead of us.

 So in the spirit of user feedback, don't hesitate to drop us [a message](mailto:kontakt@think-about.io) and let us know what you think.
 In addition to that, you can [follow us on twitter](/goto/twitter), become a member of [our meetup group](/goto/meetup) or [star us on github](/goto/github).